chrisrhymes/chrisrhymes.github.io/books.md

 title: Books
 order: 1
 permalink: /books/
 description: "Find out more about the books written by author C.S.
-Rhymes, including How NOT to make a website"
+Rhymes, including How NOT to make a website and Nigel's Intranet Adventure"
 image: https://www.csrhymes.com/img/how-not-to-make-a-website-bg2.jpg
 hero_image: /img/books-hero.jpg
 sort: title